-The best laser printer in the budget category that we've tested so far is the Brother HL-L2390DW.
+The best laser printer in the budget category that we've tested is the Brother HL-L2390DW.
 Whether you need documents for school or the office in a hurry, this monochrome model is capable of excellent printing speeds, though the first page prints slower than the rest.
 Its cartridges have a very high yield, and the printer itself is very user-friendly, meaning that sorting out any paper jams should be quick and easy to fix.

 If you want something even cheaper, get the Lexmark B2236dw.
-Although it doesn't feel as durable as the Brother HL-L2390DW and doesn't have a built-in scanner, it can print monochrome documents faster, and has a superb cartridge system.
+Although it doesn't feel as durable as the Brother HL-L2390DW and doesn't have a built-in scanner, it can print monochrome documents faster and has a superb cartridge system.
 It has a high yield with its black toner cartridge and will save you money in the long run, thanks to its low cost-per-print.
 If you need your documents in a hurry, use the quick print speed option to meet those last-minute deadlines.
 Depending on what you're looking to print, it also allows you to print on thicker paper thanks to a single-sheet manual feed.

 Overall, if you want something that feels better built and has a scanner, go with the Brother, but if you want something that costs even less and prints quicker, go with the Lexmark.

-08/07/2020: Updated text for clarity and accuracy, added Brother HL-L2390DW as 'Best Budget Laser Printer' and the Lexmark B2236dw as 'Cheaper Alternative'.
+08/07/2020: Added Brother HL-L2390DW as 'Best Budget Laser Printer' and the Lexmark B2236dw as 'Cheaper Alternative'.

 07/17/2020: Renamed 'Best Black & White Laser Printer' to 'Best Monochrome Laser Printer' and replaced the Brother HL-L2395DW Laser with the Brother MFC-L2750DW.

 Our recommendations above are what we think are currently the best laser printers for most people.
 We factor in the price, feedback from our visitors, and availability.